sunilthakurtechbit/webScrapper/README.md

 This project has been developed using asp.net core and angular 10 using Microservice architecture.
+# Ocelot
-# Ocelot has been used as the primary Gateway.
+has been used as the primary Gateway.

-# For Web Scrapping, HtmlAgilityPack and Selenium has been used.
+# For Web Scrapping,
+# HtmlAgilityPack and Selenium
+have been used.
-# For Report Generation, JSPDF and dom-to-image node libraries have been used.
+# For Report Generation,
+# JSPDF and dom-to-image
+node libraries have been used.